jhelvy/conjointTools/README.md

 #> 6     6    1         1
 ```

-You can also make an “optimized” fractional-factorial design based on
+You can also make a fractional-factorial design based on different
-different criteria.
+criteria.
 For example, to make a “D-optimal” design, add the
 `type = "D"` argument and specify the number of trials you want to use
-from the full factorial design:
+from the full factorial design (you can also use `"A"` and `"I"` to
+optimize for different efficiency measures):

 ``` r
 doe <- makeDoe(levels, type = "D", nTrials = 50)